chrisgrieser/nvim-scissors/README.md

 ### Editing snippets in the popup window
-The popup is just one window, so you can move between the prefix area and the body with `j` and `k` or any other movement command. ("Prefix" is how trigger words are referred to in the VSCode format.)
+The popup is just one window, so you can move between the prefix area and the body with `j` and `k` or any other movement command. ("Prefix" is how trigger words are referred to in the VS Code format.)

 Use `showHelp` (default keymap: `?`) to show a notification containing all keymaps.